tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     sliced_buffer = raw_dec.decode(raw_buffer)

-This is the main service offered by the raw decoder: Decodes a raw VBI image given in *ref*, consisting of several scan lines of raw VBI data, into sliced VBI lines in *buf*.
+This is the main service offered by the raw decoder: Decodes a raw VBI image given in *raw_buffer*, consisting of several scan lines of raw VBI data.
 The output is sorted by line number.

-The input parameter *raw_buffer* can either be an object of type `Zvbi.CaptureRawBuf`_ as returned by the *pull* kind of `Zvbi.Capture`_ methods (e.g.  `Zvbi.Capture.pull_raw()`_) or a bytes object filled with a byte sequence with the correct number of samples for the current geometry (which is `par.bytes_per_line * (par.count_a + par.count_b)`, where *par* is the used instance of *Zvbi.RawParams*).
+The input parameter *raw_buffer* can by any bytes-like object that contains at least the number of bytes required by the capture geometry (which is `par.bytes_per_line * (par.count_a + par.count_b)`, where *par* is the used instance of *Zvbi.RawParams*).
+Usually the parameter is an object of type `Zvbi.CaptureRawBuf`_ as returned by the *pull* kind of `Zvbi.Capture`_ methods (e.g.  `Zvbi.Capture.pull_raw()`_).

 Return value is a buffer of type `Zvbi.CaptureSlicedBuf`_, containing the sliced output data.
 (Please refer to the descripion of that class for